Mount Elbrus - South Route - Russia

 Boots - this climb requires plastic mountaineering boots but a high quality hybrid boot will be adequate.
 If you are renting then make sure there is some movement for your foot since it will swell at altitude.

 Warm hat - should have ear flaps if possible and be fleece lined or woollen.
+You might want to take a lightweight beanie and a thicker fleece hat to put on top if it gets cold.

 Socks - take heavy socks for the summit days and trekking socks for the walks.

 Bag - it is more convenient to have a duffle bag which will be taken up on the cable car.
+Put a lock on it and also bring a very lightweight bag for leaving your travel clothes in the hotel.

 Sleeping bag - the huts are quite warm, so a 3 season bag will be adequate.